Training and Development of Employees

 Talent Management for Strategically Placing Employees and Promoting Human Resource Development

-Starting from fiscal 2019, we introduced a many-sided diagnosis based on the belief that in order to further enhance the management skills of officers it is important to objectively identify the characteristics of the officers themselves and increase their trust and credibility among the people around them, including their supervisors and employee they supervise.
+In fiscal 2019, we introduced a many-sided diagnosis system.
+It is based on the belief that in order to further enhance the management skills of officers, it is important to objectively identify the characteristics of the officers and increase their trust and credibility among the people around them, including their supervisors and the employees they supervise.

 Developing Human Resources through Application of Research Project System